vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 CO2 stands for `Carbon dioxide` and is measured in `Parts per million` (ppm).

-If you are in a room with a too high ppm level, you can feel tired, your start yawning and can give you a headache.
+If you are in a room with a too high ppm level, you can feel tired, start yawning, and get a headache.
-For your, and your family health, it's important to act when these values are too high.\
+For your health and your family's health, it is important to act when these values are too high.\
-The value rice gradual, so you don't notice it directly.
+The value rises gradually, so you do not notice it directly.
 That's why it's important to get notified about it.

-The base value is what you measure outside and is around 400 ppm.
+The baseline value is what you measure outside and is around 400 ppm.

-This table shows for which value, which action is required.
+This table shows which action is required for each value.

 | ppm        | condition | action                              |
 |------------|-----------|-------------------------------------|